The Henry Ford: Henry Ford Museum of American Innovation

 Behind the scenes, the Benson Ford Research Center uses the resources of The Henry Ford, especially the photographic, manuscript and archival material which is rarely displayed, to allow visitors to gain a deeper understanding of American people, places, events, and things.
 The Research Center also contains the Ford Motor Archives.

 To commemorate the 100th anniversary of the sinking of the RMS Titanic, the Henry Ford Museum exhibited a vast array of artifacts and media documenting the Titanics voyage and demise.
-The exhibit was hosted from 31 March to 30 September 2012.
+The exhibit was hosted from March 31 to September 30, 2012.